Yunuuuu/BPCellsArray/README.md

 BPCells provide three format:

-1. Directory of files
+1. Directory of files \* `writeBPCellsDirArray`
 2. Hdf5 file
-3. R object
+3.  in memory \* `writeBPCellsMemArray`

+"\*" means the format has been implemented in `BPCellsArray` package, followed by the function to implement this format.

+Matrices can be stored in a directory on disk, in memory, or in an HDF5 file.
+Saving in a directory on disk is a good default for local analysis, as it provides the best I/O performance and lowest memory usage.
+The HDF5 format allows saving within existing hdf5 files to group data together, and the in memory format provides the fastest performance in the event memory usage is unimportant.

 Details see:
 <https://bnprks.github.io/BPCells/articles/web-only/bitpacking-format.html>

-`BPCellsArray` only implement the Directory of files format, which is used across the package of `BPCells`.

 ``` r
 library(BPCellsArray)